RevealBi/Documentation/en/developer/web-sdk/using-the-server-sdk/replacing-data-sources/replacing-data-sources-mssql.md

 }
 ```

 In the example above, the following replacement will be performed:

-  - All data sources using a MS SQL Server database will be changed to
-    use the hardcoded server “10.0.0.20”, the “Adventure Works”
-    database, and the “Employees” table.
+  - All data sources using a MS SQL Server database will be changed to use the hardcoded server “10.0.0.20”, the “Adventure Works” database, and the “Employees” table.

-Please note that in addition to implement
-__IRVDataSourceProvider__
-you need to register your implementation when adding Reveal to your IMvcBuilder in COnfigureServices!
+Please note that in addition to implement __IRVDataSourceProvider__ you need to register your implementation when adding Reveal to your IMvcBuilder in ConfigureServices!
 ```csharp
 services
     .AddMvc()